Choosing and Combining Cognitive Chips for Different Tasks

 Delivery: QuickCopy vs MCP for chip switching

-- After you change chips in MemoryCode, QuickCopy users must re-copy (or re-paste) so the new chip text reaches the host.
+- QuickCopy: After you change chips on the MemoryCode website, re-copy so the new chip reaches the host.

-For setup: MCP manual · multiple AI clients.
+For setup: MCP manual — daily use · multiple AI clients.

 FAQ